-Initially attending medical school at Columbia University, Noguchi also developed his sculpting skills by taking night classes at the Leonardo da Vinici Art School.
-Encouraged by his mother, Noguchi dropped his medical studies in order to pursue art full-time.
-Upon reception of a Guggenheim Fellowship, Noguchi left New York for Paris in the spring of 1927, intending to travel as far as Japan.
-While in Paris, however, he met the sculptor Brancusi and took up a position as his studio assistant.
-He ramined in Paris for two years, abandoning his plan for future travel, and cut his trip short to return home.
+Although he initially enrolled in medical school at Columbia University, in New York, Noguchi had begun to develop skill in sculpting by taking night classes at the Leonardo da Vinci Art School.
+Encouraged by his mother, Noguchi eventually dropped his studies at Columbia in order to pursue art full-time.
+Noguchi left New York for Paris, France after receiving a Guggenheim Fellowship in the spring of 1927.
+Despite being intent to travel as far as Japan with the Fellowship, Noguchi took up a position as Constantin Brâncuși’s studio assistant after meeting the artist in Paris.
+He remained in the city for two years before cutting his trip short to return to New York.

-In 1968, the Whitney honored Noguchi with a retrospective.
-Noguchi then spent the remainder of his life in New York City, opening his sculpture garden museum in 1981, across the stree from his studio in Long Island City.
-He died on December 30, 1988.
-In 1999, the Isamu Noguchi Garden Museum Japan was opened in his honor.
+In 1968, the Whitney Museum of American Art honored Noguchi with a retrospective.
+Noguchi spent the remainder of his life in New York City, opening his sculpture garden museum in 1981 across the street from his studio in Long Island City, Queens.